 Entry to this course requires a Disclosure and Barring Service (DBS) Check and Occupational Health Check.
 We will coordinate both of these non-academic conditions with you should your course require this and you receive an offer from us.
 There will be no cost for the DBS, this is free to applicants who have secured an offer and have chosen to study at the University of Wolverhampton.

 This course is not available at present to international applicants.

 The Foundation Degree in Sports Coaching course incorporates technology-enhanced coaching – preparing you for a digital world (analysis, diagnosis and social media).
 Placement modules will allow you to gain hands-on experience and receive mentorship within professional environments throughout the course.

 Our employability modules enable you to explore a career in coaching and engage in career development planning that prepares you for graduate-level employment.
 Each year you will have opportunities to participate in career development activities and network with employers from the world of sports business.

 The course has been designed in line with The International Council for Coaching Excellence (ICCE) and the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) coaching degree standards.

-On completion of this course you should have the knowledge and skills required to meet the sector standards for employment in certain specific roles, as well as a range of other related roles.
+On completion of this Foundation Degree in Sports Coaching course you should have the knowledge and skills required to meet the sector standards for employment in certain specific roles, as well as a range of other related roles.